-- Communities should be engaged in the design, governance, and ownership of projects that affect them industrial (factories and warehouses) purposes.
+- Risks and returns need to be fairly balanced between investors, entrepreneurs, and communities industrial (factories and warehouses) purposes.
 Developers' roles across the building lifecycle can include purchasing and leasing land, financing deals, building or commissioning the building of projects, and overseeing the process from start to finish.
 Real estate developers often have major influence over zoning and other land-use decisions, which can run counter to locally-defined needs.
 Many major real estate developers are privately held.
 Despite their reach and influence they are less high profile than global companies in many other sectors, which poses barriers to accountability and transparency.